List of Dinosaur King characters: Dinosaurs

 Other Info: It first appeared at a volcano and was defeated by Terry.
 The Alpha Gang claimed its card.
 After being altered into the Super Alpha Acrocanthosaurus by Dr. Z, it was used by the Alpha Gang to attack the D-Team's hometown.
-It could breathe fire at any time.
-Unfortunately, it went out of control.
+It could breathe fire at any time, but it went out of control.
 It defeated Chomp and Paris, but was defeated when Rex had Ace combine his Cyclone attack with the nearby water.